 SQLite comes with it’s own command line client, many people will find the easiest way of getting started with querying SQLite databases is to use an application, either on the desktop or accessed via a browser based UI.

-franchise is a browser based UI that you can access via the cloud or run locally (/code).
+I think this project has stalled; not sure if it still works? -> franchise is a browser based UI that you can access via the cloud or run locally (code).
 If you have a SQLite database file (make sure the suffix is

 .sql) you can upload it and explore it using the franchise application.
 (If you have a CSV or Excel data file, you can upload that too and it will add it to its own temporary SQLite database).
 Here’s a review: Asking Questions of CSV Data, Using SQL In the Browser, With Franchise.

 Another great way of making use of SQLite is bring it alive using

 datasette.
 A single command allows you to publish an interactive, browser based user interface to one or more databases, either on your own computer or via an online host such as Zeit Now, or Heroku.
 For example, I’ve popped up three databases I scrape together on Heroku and pointed my own URL at them (unfortunately, I tend to run out of free Heroku credits in the last week of the month at which point the site goes down!)